aarestigue/project_2/readme.md

 # Extra points

- - web access without account login
-- Share music .
-- Have a followers
-- Private or public account
+- Private or public account (Half Done , public account isn`t provided )
-- Have a Board with most popular songs ( implement cookies)
+- Have a Board with most popular songs (Done)
-- Implement passport
+- Implement passport (Done)
-- Join people  in 1 room to sing the same song .
+- Join people  in 1 room to sing the same song (Done)

-- Able to post is own record songs
+- Able to post is own record songs (undone) .
-- Have coments
+- Have coments (undone).
-- Live stream
+- Live stream ( undone).
+- Have a followers (undone).
+- Have a followers (undone)

 # Getting Start ( what the user needs to have acess/ use the app)
-The user to be able to use the platform will have the option to register if he wants, first to create a personal account, and also have an option without authorization of entry, will have limited access to use it .
+The user to be able to use the platform will have the option to register ,  to create a personal account .

 # Models

 Profile model { name , email , password , favorites }
 Playlist
 Party
 Song
-Post

 # Technologies